 Stress is everywhere in today's fast-paced modern world, and it would be impossible to eliminate it entirely from our lives.
 In fact, without a certain amount of stress to keep us motivated we might even become lazy and lethargic.
 In moderate amounts, stress us.
 The aim is to learn how to manage it effectively and to recognise when we are becoming overloaded with anxieties.

-Being a teenager can be particularly stressful due to anxieties over , acceptance and rejection.
+Being a teenager can be particularly stressful due to many different anxieties centred around acceptance and rejection.
 Here are some of the problems a young person might encounter:

 - School/exam pressures